 At the beginning of each school year, you cross your fingers and toes hoping your child gets a great teacher.
 Someone who will help them thrive.

-This isn’t a checklist.
-It would be unreasonable to expect every teacher to be equally brilliant in all of these areas.
-However, there are trends and behaviours that we know are powerful.
+This isn’t a checklist and it would be ridiculous to expect any teacher to be equally brilliant in all of these areas.
+However, there are trends and behaviours that we know are common in effective teachers.

 What effective teachers do?

 1. They build relationships with students that are respectful.